KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 .. _planning-for-go-live-label:

-Planning for Go-Live
+Planning for go-live
 -------------------------------------

 Once you have all of your settings ready, you need to prepare for making your system live:

--  Decide if you need training by an outside service or if your staff can do the training themselves.
+-  Decide if you need training by an outside service provider or if your staff can do the training themselves.

 -  Make sure that there is time for your staff to play with your test system and get comfortable with it

--  If this is a migration, work with your previous company to extract data right before you go live
+-  If this is a migration, work with your previous company to extract data right before you go-live

--  Come up with URLs for your new Koha OPAC & Staff Client
+-  Decide on URLs for your new Koha OPAC & Staff Client and arrange for these to be cut-over if using existing system URLs, or created if they are new URLs

--  Make sure that if you're hosting your own system you have a backup plan
+-  Make sure that if you're hosting your own system you have a process in place to back-up your system data